scarv/miracle/experiments/pipeline/README.md

 First, identify a set of useful ALU style instructions: add/xor/shift/mul

 Identifying *where* forwarding takes place:

 - For each pair of useful ALU instructions:

   - Start with a sequence of NOPs, followed by `I1`, followed by `N` > pipeline length NOPS, followed by `I2`, followed by more NOPS.

   - `I2` reads from `I1` destination.

   - Time how long the instruction sequence takes for `N`, `N-1`..`N=0` NOP operations between `I1` and `I2`.

   - If the sequence takes `X` cycles for `X` instructions, then either there is no forwarding because the instructions were far enough apart it was not needed, or forwarding took place transparently and there was no need for a stall.

   - If the sequence takes `>X` cycles for `X` instructions, then stalling to avoid the RAW hazard must have occured.

 Identifying leakage:

 - For each of the scenarios above, run a t-test using a single constant value to be forwarded v.s a known random value.

 - Sort the scenarios based on peak observed leakage?

 - Sort scenarios based on *where* peak leakage occurs in the sequence.

 - Identify the top-N local maxima in the leakage?
 Can N correspond to the number of pipeline stages the forwarded value traversed?

 Notes:
 - When a register value is forwarded, two values must be considered:

   - The in-flight value, forwarded from a pipeline register

   - The committed value inside the register file

 - Both values will progress along combinatorial paths to a MUX, before the right one is selected.

   - Does this "race" produce useful / detectable leakage?

 **Load to use:**

 Identifying how far appart instructions must be to avoid load to use
 stalls:

 - Pick `I1` and `I2` where `I1` is a load and `I2` reads from the destination
   of `I1`.

 - Create a sequence of the form {NOPS, `I1`, NOPS\*N,`I2`, NOPS}.

 - Time how long it takes to execute the sequence, for varying values of `N`.

   - If it takes 1 cycle per instruction, no stalling occured.

 Leakage effects:

 - Do a t-test on fixed v.s random loaded (and hence forwarded values)

 Considerations:

 - Assumes no/predictable cache behavior

 ## Multi-cycle leakage

-It's been observed that leakage does not stay contained within the clock cycle which causes the leaking value to appear/disappear.
+It has been observed that leakage does not stay contained within the clock cycle which causes the leaking value to appear/disappear.
 Can we work out why this is?

 - Does it come from the power supply taking >1 clock cycle to stablise again after being perturbed due to data-dependent register writes?

 - Does it come from the same value(s) propagating across multiple register stages?

 - All / none of the above?

-Hypothesis:
+Hypothesis 1.

 - Each toggle of a net causes a predictable decaying sinusoid to appear as an additive signal in the power supply waveform.

 - Multiply nets toggling at once cause the summation of their decaying sinusoids to be applied to the power wave form.

 - Out of phase sinusoids will combine constructivley/destructivley.

 - If the sinusoids do not decay completely over a single clock cycle, then their effect on the power supply wave form will continue to combine with the next set of net toggles on the next clock edge.

 - This effect would lead to inter-cycle interference and an *amplification* of linear leakages across cycles.

+Notes:

+- Distinguishing between leakage due to inter-clock cycle capacitance effects and simple(r) spreading of execution over mutliple cycles is hard.

+- One approach might be to re-use part of the forwarding experiment.
+  Try a sequence of *linear* fixed-vs-random computations where:

+  1. Results are forwarded

+  2. Results are not forwarded

+  3. Results are forwarded, but operations are interleaved with NOPs (requires a pipeline deep enough to achieve forwarding over 3 pipeline stages)

+  4. Results are not forwarded, and operations are interleaved with NOPs

+- If inter-cycle capacitance is having an effect, one would expect the interleaved instructions to show less leakage amplfication regardless of forwarding.

 Experimental approaches:

 - Slow down the clock rate such that no clock transitions occur until the power waveform has stabalised again.

   - This will be a device / technology specific effect.

 - Look at a known pipeline architecture, and identify each register a value is written too.
-If the number of registers is >1 and is spread over time, this is a likely source of multi-cycle leakage.
+If the number of registers is >1 and is spread over time, this is a likely contributor to multi-cycle leakage.

 ---